uperl/Archive-Ar-Libarchive/README.md

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

+# POD ERRORS

+Hey! **The above document had some coding errors, which are explained below:**

+- Around line 103:

+    Expected text after =item, not a bullet

+- Around line 108:

+    You forgot a '=back' before '=head2'